What Is Anxiety Disorder & How to Treat Anxiety

 You should, however, always talk to your healthcare provider before stopping medication or changing the amount that you take.
 Your healthcare provider can help you to determine the best amount or can help you to gradually stop taking the medication.

 However, there are also many invalid reasons to want to stop taking medication or reduce the amount.
 These include an end to symptoms of the disorder.
-Many people who suffer from anxiety disorders and related conditions take a medication for a time, feel better, and decide that they don’t need the medication any more only to see symptoms of their disorder return after quitting the medication.
+Many people who suffer from anxiety disorders and related conditions take a medication for a time.
+When they decide that don’t need the medication any more the symptoms return.

-Your healthcare provider can not only help to determine the best amount to be prescribed or help a patient to stop taking a prescription, they can also help to determine whether quitting or reducing a medication is really the best thing.
+Your healthcare provider can help to determine the best amount to be prescribed or help a patient to stop taking a prescription.
+They can help to determine whether quitting or reducing a medication is really the best thing.

 Anxiety Relief with Medication